The Career Management Center

 - Nonprofit and Government Career Fair: Past attendees have included Big Brothers Big Sisters, Defense Intelligence Agency, U.S. Department of Health and Human Services, U.S. Department of Justice, Environment America, United Planet, Goodwill Community Foundation, Institute for Sustainable Development, IRS, NARAL, The Nature Conservancy, Teach for America, and U.S. Department of State.

 At Fuqua you can count on interacting with a variety of employers.
 Our corporate relations staff helps recruiters find and hire Fuqua students through on-campus events, interviews, and job postings.
-On-campus recruiting activities typically begin in late September.
+On-campus recruiting activities typically begin in September.

 The Ford Library